Solidflamingo/Brickponggame/README.md

-Basic pong game with bricks using pygame.
+Basic pong game with bricks using tikinter